-I was with the Peace Corps in Belize from 2006-2010 and it was the best time of my life.
+I was with the Peace Corps in Belize from 2006 to 2010 and it was the best time of my life.
 It was sometimes awesome, sometimes lonely, but always memorable.
-When you are living in a foreign country, gifts from home mean so much more, so I compiled a list for the best gifts for Peace Corps volunteers.
+When you are living in a foreign country, gifts from home mean so much more, so I compiled a list of the best gifts for Peace Corps volunteers.
 Some of these you can give before they leave the country and some make great care packages while they are serving.

 ** Hint: When sending care packages, the flat rate boxes from the post office work great so you can just fill them up with goodies.

 Very often, electricity is not readily available once a Peace Corps volunteer gets to their site, so a solar panel is very appreciated.
 They also often go hiking, camping, and other wilderness activities, so it’s nice to be able to bring your electricity with you.
 This one is nice because it can hook to your backpack and charge while walking.

 Let’s face it… Peace Corps volunteers travel to some pretty remote places and water and sanitation are not always the best.
 This leads to parasites, diarrhea, and other uncomfortable tummy situations.
 This book approaches these issues in a hilarious way to discuss how to avoid getting sick and what to do when you do.
 Did I mention that it is funny?